Core Beliefs

 Church Membership

-We believe that all who are united by the new birth to Jesus Christ are members of the global church, the Body of Christ.
+We believe that all who are united by their new birth in Jesus Christ are members of the global church, the Body of Christ.
 We also believe that the local congregation is God's chosen instrument for the furtherance of His work on the earth.
 We believe that the local church is God's chosen vehicle for world evangelization and the nurture of Christians.
-We believe that the local church consists of believers in Christ who have agreed to work and worship together for the cause of Christ.
-We believe the leadership of Grace NM is commissioned by Christ to equip every believer whom He brings to Grace NM.
-We believe that just as the leadership is accountable to God for our stewardship of the congregation, the church members are accountable to the leadership for their service to God.
+We believe that the local church consists of believers in Jesus Christ who have agreed to work and worship together for the cause of Christ.
+We believe the leadership (pastor and elders) of Grace NM is commissioned by Christ to equip every believer whom He brings to Grace NM.
+We believe that just as church leadership is accountable to God for our stewardship of the congregation church members are accountable to the leadership for their service to God.

 • (Matthew 16:16-18; Romans 12:4-5; 1 Corinthians 12:12-14; Ephesians 1:20-23, 2:19-22, 3:10-11, 4:4, 11-13; Colossians 3:14-15; Hebrews 10)